-That RRSP room could possibly be better used to shelter your tax inefficient parts of your overall balanced portfolio (like bonds) and allow them to compound tax-free over the longer-term instead.
-That is what we do since we will likely be in a lower marginal tax rate when my wife and I access our RRSPs.
-My spouse also generates a decent income working for “The Man” (that’s me), so she is not in a super-low income bracket.
+That RRSP room could possibly be better used to shelter the tax inefficient parts of your overall balanced portfolio (like bonds).
+That would allow them to compound tax-free over the longer-term instead.
+That is what we do personally, since we will likely be in a lower marginal tax rate when my wife and I access our RRSPs.
+My spouse also generates a decent income working for “The Corp” (that’s me).
+So, she is not in a super-low income bracket.

 Spousal RRSPs to Income Split in an Early Retirement

-When you are over the age of 65, you can split up to 50% of your pension or RRSP with your spouse, and even with the proposed legislation, you should be able to give your spouse dividends from your CCPC if you have one.
+When you are over the age of 65, you can split up to 50% of your pension or RRSP with your spouse.
+Even with the proposed changes to income splitting from a professional corporation, you should be able to give your spouse dividends from your CCPC after age 65.
 Income splitting becomes easy at that point.

-However, if you plan on retiring or semi-retiring earlier than that, then spousal RRSPs may have a role to help evenly spread your retirement income between spouses to minimize the tax bite.
+However, if you plan on retiring or semi-retiring earlier than that, then spousal RRSPs may have a role.
+They can help to evenly spread your retirement income draw between spouses to minimize the tax bite.
 To plan for this, you need to consider how much your retirement income will be and from what sources that will be drawn by each partner.

 Some factors to consider: